 You can see the melted cheese below under the grill top…

-What about Raclette dessert?
+What about using the Raclette grill for dessert?

 Doesn’t that sound yummy?
 I will need to experiment.
 But I think serving cut-up fruit, pound cake, marshmallows, etc would be quite delicious with melted chocolate.
-Melt chocolate in the small trays in the grill- there you go.
+Melt chocolate in the small trays on the grill- there you go.
 This is on my to-do list to try.

 We are getting ready to eat raclette!
 We also shared smoked ribs my hubby smoked and ham.
 One of our favorites brie cheese with jelly and crackers was also served.
 For sure one of our favorite food days!!